E-Kuerschner/useAudioPlayer/README.md

 -   `duration: number`
     <br/>the total length of the audio in seconds

+-   `percentComplete: number`
+    <br/>the percentage of the duration the current position represents

 -   `seek: (position: number) => number`
     <br/>sets the position of the audio to position (seconds)